 The surname Auclair was first found in Berry, a former province until 1790 when it became a region in central France.

-Important Dates for the Auclair family
+Early History of the Auclair family

 This web page shows only a small excerpt of our Auclair research.
 More information is included under the topic Early Auclair History in all our PDF Extended History products and printed products wherever possible.